Siege of Kut: Surrender of the British army

+After reaching Mosul, the POWs entered into areas where the population was Kurdish while the desert terrain was replaced with the mountains of Anatolia.
+Long described the Kurds as being more kindly disposed to the POWs than the Arabs, which together the cool summer mountain air made conditions more bearable.
+At the Ras-el-Ain camp where Indian POWs were being held, Long described the Indians as being in a "...condition that was truly pitiful they resembled animated skeletons hung about with filthy rags.
+No tents or other shelter had been provided and they were living in holes in the grounds like pariah dogs".

 Townshend himself was taken to the island of Heybeliada on the Sea of Marmara, to sit out the war in relative luxury.
 The author Norman Dixon, in his book On the Psychology of Military Incompetence, described Townshend as being "amused" by the plight of the men he had deserted, as if he had pulled off some clever trick.
 Dixon says Townshend was unable to understand why his friends and comrades were ultimately censorious over his behaviour.

 In British Army battle honours, the siege of Kut is named as "Defence of Kut Al Amara".

 Aftermath

 Jan Morris, a British historian, described the loss of Kut as "the most abject capitulation in Britain's military history."
 After this humiliating loss, General Lake and General Gorringe were removed from command.
 The new commander was General Maude, who trained and organized his army and then launched a successful campaign.

-Ten months after the Siege of Kut, the British Indian Army conquered the whole region from Kut to Baghdad as part of the Fall of Baghdad on 11 March 1917.
+Ten months after the siege of Kut, the British Indian Army conquered the whole region from Kut to Baghdad as part of the fall of Baghdad on 11 March 1917.
 With Baghdad captured, the British administration undertook vital reconstruction of the war-torn country and Kut was slowly rebuilt.

 Some of the Indian prisoners of war from Kut later came to join the Ottoman Indian Volunteer Corps under the influence of Deobandis of the Silk Letter Movement and with the encouragement of the German High Command.
 These soldiers, along with those recruited from the prisoners from the European battlefields, fought alongside Ottoman forces on a number of fronts.
 The Indians were led by Amba Prasad Sufi, who during the war was joined by Kedar Nath Sondhi, Rishikesh Letha, and Amin Chaudhry.
 These Indian troops were involved in the capture of the frontier city of Karman and the detention of the British consul there, and they also successfully harassed Sir Percy Sykes' Persian campaign against the Baluchi and Persian tribal chiefs who were aided by the Germans.